 Arizona ESA Laws for Travel

 Similar to the laws in Arizona regarding emotional support pets in the workplace, the American Disability Act does not protect emotional support animals when it comes to public transportation.
 Because emotional support pets aren’t covered under the Americans with Disabilities Act, you can’t assume that any public transportation will allow your pet.
 Sometimes small pets will be accommodated, especially if they’re small enough for you to carry, but it’s best to always call ahead and double-check before bringing your pet along with you when you leave your home.
 If you call ahead to make sure you and your support pet will be accommodated, you’ll save yourself time and stress.
 Airplanes, buses, and other modes of public transportation in Arizona can refuse entry for you and your emotional support pet, so it’s always best to check before leaving home with them.
 This also goes for any restaurants or public places you go to.

 Arizona ESA Public Access Laws

 Restaurants, stores, and other public places are not required to accommodate emotional support pets, and these establishments may deny you and your pet entry.
 There isn’t a law in place to protect emotional support pets in the way that the Fair Housing Act protects them.
-That said, there are some places that might allow you to bring in your emotional support pet, but it really depends on the place.
-If you need to bring your emotional support pet with you on an outing, whether you’re going to a restaurant, store or other public place, it’s best that you call and check with the specific establishment first.
+That said, some places might allow you to bring in your emotional support pet, but it depends on the place.
+If you need to bring your emotional support pet with you on an outing, whether you’re going to a restaurant, store, or other public place, you should call and check with the specific establishment first.

 How to Get a Legitimate ESA Letter in Arizona